aniketgupta17/Co-Founder-Matching/backend/README.md

 4. **Match Actions**: Users can accept or reject recommended matches.
 5. **Conversations**: When two users mutually accept each other, they can start a conversation.
 6. **Messaging**: Users can exchange messages within conversations.
+7. **Business Advice**: Users can get AI-powered guidance on business planning and finance.

 ## Getting Started